fixie-ai/ai-jsx/packages/docs/docs/tutorials/sidekickTutorial/part6-embedding.md

 Save the file and then navigate to the [FloatingEmbedPage](http://localhost:8910/floating-embed).
 You can now click the chat button in the bottom-right corner and start interacting with your Sidekick.

 <img src={FloatingEmbed} alt="" width="600"/>

+## Kick-Starters

+This section provides some optional, suggested exercises you can do to go deeper and really "kick"-start your usage of Sidekicks.

+### Try Other Embedding Components

+In this part we used the `<FloatingFixieEmbed />` component.
+Try experimenting with `<ControlledFloatingFixieEmbed />`.
+Where in your app might you want to control the visibility of the Sidekick?
+When would it be useful to have everything inline and use `<InlineFixieEmbed />`?